Floydlang/floyd/docs/floyd_studio.md

 # CONTAINER DESIGNER

-Here you drag unpure components, make your own Actors and wire them together into a concurrent system.
+Here you drag impure components, make your own Actors and wire them together into a concurrent system.

 ![](./floyd_studio_container_designer.png)